-The officer giving the lecture noted how Ben Gurion was asking his staff officers to see themselves as the historical reincarnation of characters within Israel’s book of “national consensus”, that being the Bible.
+The officer giving the lecture noted how Ben-Gurion was asking his staff officers to see themselves as historical reincarnations of personages within Israel’s book of “national consensus,” the Bible.

-A similar message was also echoed during a field trip the seminar took to the Judean foothills, an area traditionally seen the site of Samson’s Biblical adventures.
-The seminar’s tour guide was an individual affiliated with Israel’s National Religious Camp and who worked for a right of center educational tour agency promoting the millennia old history of the Jewish people in a way that “strengthen[s’ the Jewish legacy, the love for the Jewish country and the connection to Israel and its roots” (Eshkolot Website).
-In a manner similar to the educational officer, the guide noted how Israel’s early operations in its war of Independence, as well as its military units were named after Biblical figures.
-He then played for the group a popular song originally written during Israel’s War of Independence about the light mechanized unit called ‘Samson’s Foxes’.
+A similar message was also echoed during a field trip the seminar took to the Judean foothills, an area traditionally considered the site of Samson’s biblical adventures.
+The seminar’s tour guide was affiliated with Israel’s national religious camp and worked for a right-of-center educational tour agency promoting the millennia-old history of the Jewish people in a way that “strengthen[s] the Jewish legacy, the love for the Jewish country and the connection to Israel and its roots” (Eshkolot, n.d.).
+In a manner similar to that of the educational officer, the guide noted how Israel’s early operations in its war of independence, as well as its military units, were named after biblical figures.
+He then played a popular song for the group originally written during Israel’s War of Independence about the IDF Samson’s Foxes commando unit:

-Samson’s Foxes / They are once again raiding / And carrying the flames at night / From Gaza to Gat / once again the battle is joined /…..yes the machine gun that spits its fire is new / But the fire itself is very old
+Samson’s Foxes / They are once again raiding / And carrying the flames at night / From Gaza to Gat / once again the battle is joined /… yes the machine gun that spits its fire is new / But the fire itself is very old.

-With these lyrics – “yes the machine gun that spits its fire is new / But the fire itself is very old” - the guide emphasized how Israel’s army, at the direction of David Ben-Gurion, has always viewed itself as the continuation of an ancient Biblical tradition.
+With these lyrics – “yes the machine gun that spits its fire is new / But the fire itself is very old” – the guide emphasized how Israel’s army, at the direction of David Ben-Gurion, has always viewed itself as the continuation of an ancient biblical tradition.

-Scholars have long commented on the ways in which Israel’s first Prime Minister marshaled Biblical motif’s to serve national and political ends (Shapira.
-1997; Kedar.
-2013: 162).
-At the same time, while the Bible for Ben Gurion held national and even redemptive importance (Shapira.
-1997: 664), it’s centrality to the act of state building was far removed from any theological or deistic motif (Shapira.
-2004: 12).
-In practice though this discursive and nationalizing act of separation comes across as somewhat artificial to many of the soldiers participating in the IDF’s Bible seminars.
+Scholars have long commented on the ways in which Israel’s first prime minister marshaled biblical motifs to serve national and political ends (Kedar 2013: 162; Shapira 1997).
+Nevertheless, while the Bible held national and even redemptive importance for Ben-Gurion (Shapira 1997: 664), its centrality to the act of State-building was far removed from any theological or deistic motif (Shapira 2004: 12).
+In practice, this discursive and nationalizing separation came across as somewhat artificial to many of the soldiers participating in the IDF’s Bible seminars.
 It is simply too difficult to divorce the Biblical narratives from a religious or otherwise spiritual context.

 This complexity bears its own social weight within military units.
-As one noncommissioned intelligence officer claimed, “in my unit everyone jokes around with each other.
-It would just be weird to start talking about the Bible”.
-This sentiment was repeated by several individuals who expressed how the Biblical narratives, legends, and traditions were too heavy a topic to talk about in the very informal contexts that can often characterize IDF units.
-A young religious captain in an IAF programming unit put the matter succinctly at the summation of a lesson on the prophetess Deborah when he commented to the first author, “I think if you would to start talking about this [Biblical themes of Jewish heritage] in my unit you would come across as either disconnected [from one’s social setting] or patronizing”.
-Resting behind the captain’s words was an understanding that Biblical narratives are personal spiritual matters and ought to remain so, at least within the context of the military unit.
+As one non-commissioned intelligence officer claimed, “in my unit everyone jokes around with each other.
+It would just be weird to start talking about the Bible.”
+This sentiment was repeated by several individuals, who expressed how the biblical narratives, legends, and traditions were too weighty a topic to talk about in the very informal contexts that can often characterize IDF units.
+A young religious captain in an Israel Air Force (IAF) programming unit put the matter succinctly at the summation of a lesson on the prophetess Deborah, commenting to the first author, “I think if you would to start talking about this [biblical themes of Jewish heritage] in my unit you would come across as either disconnected [from the social setting] or patronizing.”
+Behind the captain’s words was an understanding that biblical narratives are personal spiritual matters and ought to remain so, at least within the context of the military unit.

 The Personal–Professional Detachment